JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 Fig~\ref{fig:commanded_vs_found} shows the commanded position of the star 10~Lac from PID~1524 (black dots) versus the projected positions of the star from the detector-plane-transformed V2/V3 coordinates (red crosses) for one MRS spectral band.
 The blue square outlines the footprint of the MRS FOV in the specific spectral band.
-A summary of the astrometric accuracy per band is provided in Table~\ref{tab:mrs_performance} and \citet{patapis23_geo}.
+A summary of the astrometric accuracy per band is provided in Table~\ref{tab:mrs_performance} and Patapis et al. (in prep.).
 We find that the astrometric accuracy is varying from 8~mas at $5~\mu m$ to 23~mas at $28~\mu m$.